26. Command Line Utilities¶

 IOzone is a disk and filesystem benchmarking tool.
 It can be used to test file I/O performance for the following operations: read, write, re-read, re-write, read backwards, read strided, fread, fwrite, random read, pread, mmap, aio_read, and aio_write.

 FreeNAS® ships with IOzone, meaning that it can be run from Shell.
-When using IOzone on FreeNAS®, cd to a directory in a volume that you have permission to write to, otherwise you will get an error about being unable to write the temporary file.
+When using IOzone on FreeNAS®, cd to a directory in a volume that you have permission to write to, otherwise an error about being unable to write the temporary file will occur.

-Before using IOzone, read through the IOzone documentation PDF as it describes the tests, the many command line switches, and how to interpret your results.
+Before using IOzone, read through the IOzone documentation PDF as it describes the tests, the many command line switches, and how to interpret the results.

 - How To Measure Linux Filesystem I/O Performance With iozone